nervina-labs/cota-sdk-js/README.md

 - [CoTA Registry Aggregator](https://github.com/nervina-labs/cota-registry-aggregator): Generate SMT info using the data from the database for registry and provide RPC APIs
 - [CoTA Aggregator](https://github.com/nervina-labs/cota-aggregator): Generate SMT info using the data from the database for CoTA NFT actions and provide RPC APIs

-> The above services are valid only when synced to the latest block
+> The above services are valid only when synced to the latest block and we strongly suggest to run the services in mainnet by yourself.

 ### Public ckb node url and ckb indexer url as blow can be used to develop and test